Mikkel Boe Følsgaard: 2018–present

 From 2018 to 2020, Følsgaard starred in the post-apocalyptic Netflix series The Rain.
+(Note: Følsgaard also voiced his characters in the English dubs of The Rain and The Chestnut Man.)
 While the first season was well-received, the following two were criticised for their weak storylines.

 In 2020, he starred in Malou Reymann's directorial debut, A Perfectly Normal Family, based on her family's experience with her father's transition to a woman.
 For this role, he was nominated for Best Actor at the Bodil and Robert awards.
 Also that year, he played the Danish diplomat Povl Bang-Jensen in Christina Rosendahl's biographical drama The Good Traitor.

 In 2021, Følsgaard starred in the Netflix crime series The Chestnut Man, which brought him a nomination for Best Actor in a Leading Television Role at the Robert Awards.
 He also appeared in the first ever Danish-Japanese co-production, the drama film Miss Osaka.
 In 2022, he joined the cast of the hit Danish series Borgen, which returned for a fourth season after a nine-year break.
 The fourth season received critical acclaim, and Følsgaard was nominated for Best Actor in a Leading Television Role at the Robert Awards.

 In 2023, he reunited with his Borgen co-star, Sidse Babett Knudsen, in Bille August's historical comedy Ehrengard: The Art of Seduction, based on a short story by Karen Blixen.
 Queen Margrethe II designed the costumes for the film.
-In 2024, he collaborated with August again, playing Gérard de Villefort in The Count of Monte Cristo, his first role performed entirely in English.
+In 2024, he collaborated with August again, playing Gérard de Villefort in the English-language series The Count of Monte Cristo.
 Also that year, he appeared in his seventh film directed by a woman, the biographical drama The Swedish Torpedo.
 The film premiered at the Toronto International Film Festival to positive reviews.